 Choosing your shoes when mobility is limited

-If you or someone you know has experienced mobility loss, choosing the correct shoes is crucial.
-Our podiatrist shares advice on selecting footwear suitable for limited mobility.
+If you or someone you know experiences mobility loss, choosing the right footwear is crucial.
+Our podiatrist advises on selecting shoes to improve safety and comfort.

 Opt for non-slip soles